thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% highlight javascript %}
 {% raw %}
+import {
+  ComponentAnnotation as Component,
+  ViewAnnotation as View
-import {Component, View} from 'angular2/angular2';
+} from 'angular2/angular2';
 import {Zippy} from 'zippy';

 @Component({